 This is a technically oriented unit where content in any given week depends strongly on content in preceding weeks.
-Therefore students should plan and commit a minimum of 8 to 12 hours for personal study every week and should allocate up to 5 hours per week in some weeks for use of a computer.
+Therefore students should plan and commit the minimum specified hours for personal study every week.
 Laboratory work will require preparation before attendance.